Brain Canada and Kids Brain Health Network

 Request for Applications

 Brain health is one of the most pressing health challenges facing Canadians.
-Surpassing cancer and cardiovascular disease in their magnitude and impact, disorders of the brain account for 13% of the global disease burden.
+One in three individuals - over 11 million people - will face a psychiatric disease, a neurological disorder, or a brain or spinal cord injury at some point in their lives.
 In one out of six children, brain disorders take the form of a neurodisability with life-long implications.
 Advances in neurodevelopmental disorder research are leading to an understanding of the etiology of these disabilities, better diagnostics and screening, therapeutic interventions, and improved frontline care and social support services.

-Through a partnership between Brain Canada (through the Canada Brain Research Fund), Kids Brain Health and Institutional Partners, we announce a competition for studentships in developmental neurosciences valued at up to $30,000 per year for a maximum funding term of two years, and postdoctoral fellowships valued at up to $50,000 per year for a maximum funding term of two years.
-Importantly, Brain Canada will match Institutional support dollar for dollar for all awards given.
+Brain Canada and Kids Brain Health Network are pleased to announce a competition for training awards in developmental neurosciences co-funded by Brain Canada (through the Canada Brain Research Fund) and Institutional Sponsors.
+This competition has an overall envelope of up to $1,500,000 (including Sponsor matches), with predoctoral fellowships valued at up to $30,000 per year for a maximum funding term of two years, and postdoctoral fellowships valued at up to $50,000 per year for a maximum funding term of two years.

 All awards include an additional $5,000 per year career development supplement.
 In addition, all awardees will be required to attend the Kids Brain Health Annual Brain Development Conference as well as training courses and workshops organized through the Kids Brain Health Training Program.